expectocode/telegram-export/README.rst

 Limitations
 ===========

--  Currently sort of unfinished.
+-  Still being worked on.
 It dumps things, but the schema may change and we won't support old schema transitions.

+-  Relies on `Telethon <https://github.com/LonamiWebs/Telethon>`, which is still pre-1.0.

 -  Certain information is not dumped for simplicity's sake.
 For example, edited messages won't be re-downloaded and there is currently no